This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - egg

-🐄 Making The Meatballs
+🐄Making The Meatballs

-My "secret weapon" with meatballs is one you may have seen before in my Ancho and Chocolate BBQ Sauce With Mexican Meatballs and Southwest-Style Stuffed Acorn Squash?
-I add the onion, cilantro, and garlic (ingredients may vary) to the bowl of my food processor and pulse until quite finely chopped but not puréed.
-The mixture is then pressed through a sieve to remove as much liquid as possible before it is added to the meat mixture.
+- Add the onion, cilantro, and garlic to the bowl of my food processor and pulse until quite finely chopped but not puréed.
+Press the mixture through a sieve to remove as much liquid as possible before you add it to the meat mixture.

 Removing liquid from the wet ingredients improves the texture and helps hold the meatball together!
 The balance of the recipe is typical meatball stuff: Add the ingredients in a large mixing bowl, using your hands (yes please!) mix until well-combined.

-Substitutions?
-As I wrote in the post, Peruvian ingredients are becoming available in more cities, but if you can't find them, you can substitute finely chopped jalapeno, Fresno, or other fresh chile.
+As I wrote in the post, Peruvian ingredients are becoming available in more cities, but if you can’t find them, you can substitute finely chopped jalapeno, Fresno, or other fresh chile.
 If you like it hot, rocoto is another good option.

 I have found that combining 2 recipes in one post results in confusion for Google search. 😆 For my readers as well...
 Watch for the companion Ají Verde in the next few days, and Salsa de Palta (Peruvian Guacamole) in the not-too-distant future!